Mind Body Services Banner

 ~ Singh, 1986, p.67

-Yoga can be a powerful tool when words fail or are inadequate: a way to shift patterns, awareness or energy if you have more difficulty expressing yourself or if traditional (talk) therapy has only gone so far.
+Yoga can be a powerful tool when words fail or are inadequate: a way to shift patterns, awareness or energy if someone has more difficulty expressing themself or if traditional (talk) therapy has only gone so far.
 We are beings with bodies and experiences that are sometimes difficult to describe through language.
 Emotions and sensations are often embodied–and sometimes encapsulated–in physical experiences.
 Some people may be blocked or struggling with powerful physical reactions and memories, such as those evoked by trauma, eating disorders, anxiety, or medical concerns.
-Physical work can support you in feeling more accepting of and comfortable in your body, or in addressing problematic reactions to your body and bodily functions.
+Physical work can support more acceptance of and comfort in the body, or in addressing problematic reactions to the body and bodily functions.
 Yoga practices encourage health by promoting suppleness, strength, endurance, and balance.
 Relaxation, deep breathing, and the release of physical tension helps us feel better, be more self-aware, and alter our perspectives and patterns.
 One of the goals of physical practices is to gain perspective on the body by gaining distance from it, fostering neutral observation and promoting higher levels of growth (Rama, Ballentine, & Ajaya, 1976).
 As the body releases tension and postures become effortless, the mind becomes calmer.
 Mental concentration and focused attention result and one naturally becomes more introspective, allowing access to intuition and one’s inherent wisdom.

 Because the breath is both a voluntary and involuntary function (regulated by mind and body), it can be considered an intermediary between mind and body (Morse, Cohen, Furst, & Martin, 1984).
 The rhythm of the breath is often one of the most obvious physical indications of a person’s emotional and mental state.
 Although mental and emotional states often feel difficult to control, the irregularities of the breath can be easily observed and controlled.
 Yogic breathing exercises (prāṇayama) teach awareness of the breath, healthy breathing, and concentration.
 The breathing practices also teach one to be aware of and to control energy shifts.